Living in the Czech Republic?

 The Czech Republic: A Brief History

-According to the 2011 census, a surprisingly large percentage of the people in the Czech Republic described themselves as atheists (34.5%).
-Christians make up 11.5% of people residing in the Czech Republic while 54% classified themselves as “other” or chose not to specify.
+According to the most recent census in 2011, a large percentage of the people in the Czech Republic described themselves as atheists (34.5%); Christians make up 11.5%, while 54% classified themselves as “other” or chose not to specify.